 GORDON.
-As described in Section 6 GORDON's detector can be applied to either the analysis outputs individually or to the joint representation of both.
-The relation thereof is shown in Figure 7 as a ROC curve with the detection performance as true-positive rate on the y-axis over the false-positive rate on the x-axis.
+As described in Section 5 GORDON's detector can be applied to either the analysis outputs individually or to the joint representation of both.
+The relation thereof is shown in Figure 6(a) as a ROC curve with the detection performance as true-positive rate on the y-axis over the false-positive rate on the x-axis.
 To map the reports of GORDON's profiler to the vector space we make use of 4-grams.
 Each representation and the combination of both are plotted as different curves.

 At a false-positive rate of 0.1% the individual representations attain a detection rate of 60-65%.
 The combination of both (GORDON-0.1%) increases the detection performance significantly and enables spotting 90.0% of the Flash-based attacks.
 If the false-positive rate is increased to 1%, our method even detects 95.2% of the malicious samples in our dataset (GORDON-1%).
 Additionally we break down this results by CVE numbers.
-Figure 8 shows the detection performance as true-positive rate over the years of appearance of the particular vulnerabilities in our dataset.
-The average performance is slightly below the overall detection rate, indicating that we also detect malware that does not carry exploits itself, but facilitates a different attack or uses obfuscation to obscure the presence of an exploit (cf. Section 2.2 and 2.3).
+Figure 6(b) shows the detection performance as true-positive rate over the years of appearance of the particular vulnerabilities in our dataset.
+The average performance is slightly below the overall detection rate, indicating that we also detect malware that does not carry exploits itself, but facilitates a different attack or uses obfuscation to obscure the presence of an exploit.
+This perfectly demonstrates the capabilities of our approach: First, the complementary views on the behavior and structure of Flash animations provide a good basis for analyzing attacks and, second, this expressive representation can be effectively used for detecting malware in the wild.